menuclose

 Through Interactive Brokers, you can invest in company shares, ETFs, funds, and bonds.
 Options, futures, forex, and CFDs are also available to traders seeking higher-risk investments.

 You can invest from as little as $1 by buying fractional shares, which is a great entry point for new investors looking to invest small amounts of money.
-You can also make deposits in up to 28 different currencies, which is more than any other U.K. platform offers.
+You can also make deposits in up to 28 different currencies, which is among the widest of any other U.K. platform.

-One downside of Interactive Brokers is that it doesn’t offer ready-made diversified portfolios that investors can simply buy into without having to worry about selecting their own investments.
-This is likely because IBKR is aimed at investors who are experienced in choosing their own assets.
+One downside of Interactive Brokers is that it doesn’t offer ready-made diversified portfolios in the U.K. that investors can simply buy into without having to worry about selecting their own investments.
+This is likely because IBKR is aimed at investors who are experienced in choosing their own assets and curating their own portfolios.

 Feature Interactive Brokers logoInteractive Brokers